anilhelvaci/vaults-liquidation-bot/README.md

 **What strategies are available?**

-Liquidation bot works comparing the `currentPriceLevel` coming from the `vstorage` to the starting price of the auction.
-It waits until a pre-determined difference between two prices occur and only then it places the bids.
+Liquidation bot works by comparing the `currentPriceLevel` coming from the `vstorage` to the starting price of the auction.
+It waits until a pre-determined difference between two prices occurs and only then it places the bids.
 * `delta`: The predetermined amount of difference.
   * `type`: `exact` | `percentage`.
 You can either specify an exact amount of difference like 0.5 IST or percentage from the starting price like `3% off from the starting price`